ibm-cloud-docs/vmwaresolutions/shared/iam_vcd.md

 {{site.data.content.shared-deprecated-note}}

-The following table provides information about the platform management roles and permissions for VMware Shared.
+The following table provides information about the platform management roles and permissions for {{site.data.keyword.vm-shared}}.

 * **Minimum** - roles with the bare minimum permissions in VMware Cloud Director.
 * **VMware Cloud Director** - roles that are provided by VMware Cloud Director.
 For more information, see [Rights in predefined global tenant roles](https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350.html#GUID-AE42A8F6-868C-4FC0-B224-87CA0F3D6350){: external}.